-Nikon D7100 versus Panasonic GH4
+Nikon D7100 vs Panasonic GH4

-The Nikon D7100 and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were officially introduced, respectively, in February 2013 and February 2014.
+The Nikon D7100 and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were announced, respectively, in February 2013 and February 2014.
 The D7100 is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D7100) and a Four Thirds (GH4) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 15.9 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably smaller (15 percent) than the Nikon D7100.
 Moreover, the GH4 is markedly lighter (27 percent) than the D7100.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D7100) and the Micro Four Thirds Lens Catalog (GH4).
 Mirrorless cameras, such as the GH4, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.